top of page

 ABSENCES AND EXTRACURRICULAR ACTIVITIES

-No student will be allowed to participate in any after-school, extracurricular activity on a day that he has been absent from school.
-Students must be present a half-day (3 1 / 2 hours) in order to participate in a game that day.
+No student will be allowed to participate in any after-school extracurricular activity on a day that he/she has been absent from school.
+Students must be present a half-day (3 1/2 hours) to participate in a game that day.

 A physical examination is required by the GHSA.
 The physical examination, consent, & concussion awareness forms must be on file before a student participates in any tryouts, practices, or athletic contest.
-All forms are to be filed with the athletic trainer.
+All forms are to be on file with the athletic trainer.
+These forms may be downloaded from our website at http://www.chargersathletics.org/main/otherad/contentID/40118099.

 TRAVEL